 Skip to main content

-Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare neurological disorder that causes inflammation of your body’s nerves.
-Though your immune system generally keeps you healthy by fighting off germs, with CIDP, your immune system does not recognize parts of your nerves and attacks them.
+Chronic inflammatory demyelinating polyneuropathy (CIDP) is a rare neurological disorder that causes inflammation of the body’s nerves.
+Though the immune system generally keeps a person healthy by fighting off germs, with CIDP, the immune system does not recognize parts of the nerves and attacks them.

-Specifically, the immune system mistakenly attacks your nerves’ protective myelin.
+Specifically, the immune system mistakenly attacks the nerves’ protective myelin.
 When the myelin is damaged or removed, messages transmitted to and from the brain are disrupted and may never make it to their final destination.
+It’s not known what causes CIDP.
+While CIDP is often associated with Guillain-Barre Syndrome (GBS), GBS is a short-term illness linked to an illness while CIDP can be more long-term and isn’t known to be tied to an illness.
+It’s also not clear if CIDP is a hereditary condition.

-Over time, this may cause gradual weakness, numbness and a loss of feeling in your arms and legs.
+Over time, CIDP may cause gradual weakness, numbness and a loss of feeling in your arms and legs.
+Other symptoms of CIPD include a loss of reflexes, difficulties with balancing or the ability to walk.
 If left untreated, CIDP can cause permanent damage to the nerves.
+But with proper treatment, patients often experience positive outcomes through therapies like plasma exchange, corticosteroids and intravenous/subcutaneous immunoglobulin.

 What is Myelin?

-Nerves are responsible for sending messages to and from the brain, like when you want your hand to grasp an object or when your hand tells your brain the stove is hot.
+Nerves are responsible for sending messages to and from the brain, like when a person wants their hand to grasp an object or when the hand tells the brain the stove is hot.
 Healthy nerves are wrapped in a sheath called myelin, much like electric wires wrapped in rubber insulation.
 The insulation allows electric impulses to travel efficiently along.

 CIDP Patient Elizabeth Thirtyacre